-The functional currency of the Company is determined based on the currency of the primary economic environment in which it operates.
-The unconsolidated financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
+The functional currency of each entity of the Group is determined based on the currency of the primary economic environment in which it operates.
+These consolidated financial statements are presented in New Taiwan Dollars, which is the Group's functional currency.
 All financial information is presented in NT\$ thousand.